Svalorzen/CppCopyProposal/README.md

 >   not require that any enum type, reference type, array type, function type, or
 >   pointer-to-member type be allowed as an underlying type.
 > - Mutual substitutability should be always permitted by explicit request,
->   using either construc- tor notation or a suitable cast notation, e.g.,
+>   using either constructor notation or a suitable cast notation, e.g.,
->   `reinterpret\_cast`.
-Such a type adjustment conversion between an opaque type
+>   `reinterpret_cast`.
+Such a type adjustment conversion between an opaque
->   and its underlying type (in either direction) is expected to have no run-time
+>   type and its underlying type (in either direction) is expected to have no
->   cost.
+>   run-time cost.

 However, this document tries to propose a possibly more simple approach, where a new language feature is introduced with the same meaning and functionality as